Donald Trump to release guidelines to ease lockdown restrictions

-New York and six states have extended shutdowns even as Donald Trump announced measures to ‘open up America again’ in a bid to reboot the economy.
+New York and US six states have extended shutdowns even as President Donald Trump announced measures to ‘open up America again’ to reboot the economy.

-Eager to speed up the US recovery, Mr Trump has released non-mandatory guidelines advising states how best to relax lockdown restrictions.
+Eager to speed up the US recovery from the coronavirus fallout, Mr Trump has released non-mandatory guidelines advising states how best to relax lockdown restrictions.

-His strategy comes as governors of the worst hit states extended shutdown measures until May 15 and warned that poor testing would hamper the resumption of normal life.
+His strategy came as governors of the worst hit states extended shutdown measures until May 15 and warned that poor testing would hamper the resumption of normal life.

-America leads the world with 654,301 coronavirus infections and 31,628 deaths on April 17, with New York the worst-affected state.
+America leads the world in coronavirus infections, with 654,301 cases and 31,628 deaths on April 17.
+New York remains the worst-affected state.

-While some European nations have taken slow steps to easing restrictions, Australia’s Prime Minister Scott Morrison has warned of another four weeks of the existing social distancing rules.
+While some European nations have taken slow steps towards easing restrictions, Australia’s Prime Minister Scott Morrison has warned of another four weeks of the existing social distancing rules.

-Mr Trump’s roadmap outlines a phased approach to restoring normalcy, but only for places with strong testing and a decrease in COVID-19 cases.
+Mr Trump’s roadmap outlines a phased approach to restoring normalcy, but only for places with strong testing and falling COVID-19 cases.

-It includes a three-phased process to re-open businesses and schools, with each phase lasting at least 14 days.
+It includes a three-step process to re-open businesses and schools, with each phase lasting at least 14 days.

-However the final decision as to when to re-open will remain up to each state, with Mr Trump telling governors during a teleconference: “You’re going to call your own shots.
+However, the final decision about re-opening remains up to each state, with Mr Trump telling governors during a teleconference: “You’re going to call your own shots.
 We’re going to be standing along side of you.”

-The recommendations make clear that the return to regular life will be a far longer process than Mr Trump initially envisioned, and some social distancing measures may need to remain in place until the end of the year.
+The recommendations make clear that the return to regular life will be a far longer process than Mr Trump initially envisioned, and some social distancing measures may be needed until the end of the year.

-At earliest, the guidelines suggest some parts of the country could see a resumption in business and social gatherings after a month of evaluating whether the easing of restrictions leads to a resurgence in virus cases.
+At earliest, the guidelines suggest some parts of the US could resume business and social gatherings after a month of evaluating whether easing restrictions brings a resurgence in virus cases.

 Major News Conference tonight, the White House at 6:00 P.M.
 (Eastern), to explain Guidelines for OPENING UP AMERICA AGAIN!